fin-ger/zbox-fail-test/README.md

 $ ./scripts/run-test.exp
 ```

 This will run a statically linked binary of the rust project that is included in this repository.
-The `run` action of the rust program will be interrupted after 20 seconds, which will lead to an interrupted write action in the zbox repository.
+The `run` action of the rust program will be interrupted after the 7th chunk is written, which will lead to an interrupted write action in the zbox repository.

 ### Check the repository for inconsistencies